spinnaker-plugin-examples/pf4jStagePlugin/README.md

 1) Run `./gradlew releaseBundle`
 2) Put the `/build/distributions/<project>-<version>.zip` into the [configured plugins location for your service](https://pf4j.org/doc/packaging.html).
 3) Configure the Spinnaker service.
-Put the following in the service yml to enable the plugin and configure the extension.:
+Put the following in the service yml to enable the plugin and configure the extension:

 ```
 spinnaker: